geoffreybennett/alsa-scarlett-gui/USAGE.md

 There are “mute” and “dim” (reduce volume) buttons below the “HW” dial which affect only the outputs with “HW” control enabled.
-The Gen 3 18i8 doesn’t have physical buttons or indicator lights for these control, but the 18i20 devices do.
+The Gen 3 18i8 doesn’t have physical buttons or indicator lights for these controls, but the 18i20 devices do.

 On the other (smaller) interfaces, the big volume knob on the front of the interface controls the volume of the Line 1 and 2 outputs.
 This is